Oron people: History

 The earliest known reference to the Oron Nation is from 24th century BC, around 2370 BC, according to evidence from ancient Oron ancestral carvings, the Ekpu Oro found today in the Oron Museum and other museum specifically National Museum of China around the world.
 Some of the finest wooden statuary attributed to Oron peoples are beautifully carved ekpu (ancestral figures).
 Many of these were destroyed and removed from Nigeria during the Biafran war in the late 1960s.

 Ekpu Oro ancestral figures existed as summaries of the personal and social experiences of the Oron people of Southeastern Nigeria - they embodied Oron spiritual beliefs and cultural history; hence, they were vessels for the spirits of the dead that instilled great influence over the daily, religious, and social lives of the living.
 As an art form, Ekpu held the key to understanding Oron past tradition that was largely destroyed by colonial and Christian presence in Oron society.

 Natives of this area speak the dialect also known as Oro language.
 Most Oron people also speak and understand the Efik language fluently.
-The Oron also have some dialectical similarities with the Ibibio and Annang people, hence their communication in Ibibio and Annang languages is very proficient.
+The Oron also has some dialectical similarities with the Ibibio and Annang people, hence their communication in Ibibio and Annang languages is very proficient.

 The Oron people were known to the early Europeans as "Tom Shott people", a term used most commonly in a metaphorical sense to describe something that is resilient and stubborn.
 The Oron people were against the enslavement of Africans and never sold their kinsmen to the Europeans, so the Oron Nation was named Tom Shotts Town, as seen in several ancient maps dating from the 19th century, drawn by Portuguese and Spanish explorers.
 The Oron dubbed the Europeans 'Mbátáng', meaning Stealers of men, a description summarising the most prominent feature of the Oron's early contact with Europeans: The newcomers enslaving Africans and taking them to unknown destinations.
 This name is still in use today.

 Neither the Bantu's attire nor any other cultural equivalent anywhere portrays that of Oron language or names.
 None of Oron Nation culture or names was derived from Bantu or any language elsewhere as immigrant but their clothing was made from loin skirts and gown with beads known as 'Ngwa', their men were clean shaved with an artificial Beard with cap just like the ancient Kemet people which is seen in several ancient cravings known as (Ekpu) and as describe by Percy Talbot in 1897.
 Their women plaited hair naturally.